Nicholasli1995/EgoNet/README.md

 News:

+(2021-06-21): v-0.9 (beta version) is released. **The inference utility is here!** For Q&A, go to [discussions](https://github.com/Nicholasli1995/EgoNet/discussions).
+If you believe there is a technical problem, submit to [issues](https://github.com/Nicholasli1995/EgoNet/issues).

-(2021-06-16): **This repo is under final code cleaning and documentation preparation.** Stay tuned and come back in a week!
+(2021-06-16): This repo is under final code cleaning and documentation preparation.
+Stay tuned and come back in a week!

 **Check our 5-min video ([Youtube](https://www.youtube.com/watch?v=isKo0F3MU68), [爱奇艺](https://www.iqiyi.com/v_y6lrdy33kg.html)) for an introduction.**